Microsoft Ads vs Google Ads: Complete Comparison for 2026

 Which platform is better for B2B advertising?

 Microsoft Ads typically performs better for B2B due to LinkedIn profile targeting and a user base with higher household incomes.
 However, Google Ads offers greater reach.
 Many B2B advertisers run both platforms for optimal results.
+Consider working with a Microsoft advertising consultant to maximize your B2B results.

 How much cheaper is Microsoft Ads compared to Google Ads?

 Most advertisers report 30-40% lower cost-per-click on Microsoft Ads compared to Google Ads.
 Actual savings vary by industry and competition level.
+This cost difference is a key consideration when comparing SEM vs SEO and allocating your overall digital marketing budget.

 Get started with Stackmatix!